 Covid -19 has put the world on pause.
 It’s, unfortunately, making many sick, but it is also taking many businesses on a major roller coaster ride!
-The financial disaster that Covid -19 is causing is unfortunately tremendously big!
-Many people are now out of a job; they have lost their income, And have no financial security.
+The financial disaster that Covid -19 is causing is unfortunately tremendous!
+Many people are now out of a job; they have lost their income, and have no financial security.

 Everyone is working together to fight the virus, even the big banks.
 Many banks announced great relief and hardship programs to help consumers that were affected.

 Some are offering to wave minimum payments for one or two months.
 Many banks are even offering to waive the interest as well!